flaviusb/jewels/the-sapphires.md

 #Angle

-The arts that teach the Sapphire Angle are One Step and Three Step.
+The arts that teach Angle are One Step and Three Step.

 #Timing

 #Crispness

-The arts that teach the Sapphire Crispness are Long Patterns and Singular Patterns.
+The arts that teach Crispness are Long Patterns and Singular Patterns.

 #Uncrispiness